someengineering/resoto.com/docs/getting-started/installation/docker.md

 - [Docker](https://docs.docker.com/get-started#download-and-install-docker) needs to be installed on your machine.
 - [Docker Compose](https://docs.docker.com/compose/install/) needs to be available on your machine.
 - At least two cores and eight gigabytes of RAM are required to run the Resoto stack.
 For a production setup we recommend at least four cores and 16 gigabytes of RAM.
-See [Configuring Resoto Worker for Multi-Core Machines](../configuring-resoto.md#configuring-resoto-worker-for-multi-core-machines) for more information.
+See [Configuring Resoto Worker](../configuration/worker.md#multi-core-machines) for more information.

 ## Installing Resoto